Providence Village

 Current Status

 We are pleased to announce that the Urban Design Framework for ‘Providence Village’ (Step 1) has been successfully approved through the Victorian Civil and Administrative Tribunal (VCAT).
 This approval primarily focuses on the access strategy for the site.
-With this important milestone achieved, Pask are now preparing to submit a town planning permit application (Step 2) to Hume City Council.
+With this important milestone achieved, Pask has now lodged the town planning permit application for Stage 1 (Step 2) with Hume City Council.

-If Council approves the town planning application within the statutory timeframe, Pask aim to commence work on-site in late 2025 or early 2026.
+If Council approves the town planning application within the statutory timeframe, Pask aim to commence work on-site in late 2026.

 We would like to thank the community for their ongoing support throughout this process and look forward to sharing further updates in the coming months.